lkerr/groundfish-MSE/documentation/econ_module.md

 * packages are gmm, mvtnorm, tmvtnorm, expm, msm, Matrix, TMB, forcats, readr, tidyverse, dplyr, data.table
 * the targeting and production datasets now conform.
 Production dataset is not necessary.

  * The Econ module is a little bit fragile.
 A few datasets need to be merged *during* the simulation.
 I initially used "base::merge."
 That was slow, so I used "dplyr::left_join," which was faster.
 Now, I'm ensuring that the merged datasets are the same length and order and using "cbind."
-    * There is a left_join in zero_out_closed_asc_cutout.R.
-I don't think I can avoid this.
-* I've verified that the functions are working, but I *think* there is an underlying data error.
+Or using the join syntax from data.table DTL[DTR, on="joincols"]

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)